EMPHASIS ON THIS PAGE IS ON THE UNITED KINGDOM'S INVOLVEMENT WITH COUNTRIES AND TERRITORIES THROUGHOUT THE WORLD

 to Britain under the Treaty of Utrecht.

-During the eighteenth century the British, French and Spanish fought over the island of Hispaniola (DOMINICAN REPUBLIC
+The British, French and Spanish fought over the island of Hispaniola (DOMINICAN REPUBLIC

 In 1762 the British took CUBA